 Tricky Month, January!
-So many people not back at work until Week2 – and then needing to sit and wait to see that sort of year it might be heading towards.
-We’re thinking about what to do in January 2019!
+So many people not back at work until Week 2 or even Week 3 – and then needing to sit and wait to see that sort of year they might be heading towards.
+So, we are hosting a Drinks Reception for Premium and Corporate Members and those who have hosted us in 2018 and into 2019.

 We are delighted that Ann Francke, the CEO of the CMI, will be speaking at Devonshire House in February 2019.
-We originally planned to host Ann in April 2018 but circumstances conspired against us and we agreed to defer – and 27th February 2019 was just about the first mutually workable date we could find.
+We originally planned to host Ann in April 2018 but circumstances conspired against us!

 Retail is an exciting, diverse and dynamic industry undergoing transformational change.
 The BRC is at the forefront – enhancing, assisting, informing, and shaping.
 Our broad range of stakeholders demonstrates how retailing touches almost every aspect of our culture.

 The GMB is a general trade union in the UK with more than 631,000 members who work in nearly all industrial sectors, in retail, security, schools, distribution and the utilities, social care, the NHS, the ambulance service and local government.
-Devonshire House Members of longer standing than most will recall Tim’s predecessor, Paul Kenny, talking with us in2012 ( we think) and, more recently, Len McLuskey in 2015.
-Len’s message was that – at that time – the trade union movement did not have a political party to represent the substantial body of trade union members.
-And just look at what has happened since then!
+Devonshire House Members of longer standing than most will recall Tim’s predecessor, Paul Kenny, talking with us in 2012 and, more recently, Len McLuskey in 2015.

 Starting from scratch in London in 2010, Metro Bank has been expanding rapidly ever since.
 Back to basics might be a fair way of describing their story so far.
 The language they use to describe their model and their philosophy include – A fresh start to banking – Changing the way Britain banks – Bringing personal service back to banking – Committed to customer service – Committed to the community – Committed to Kids (Please note that dogs are allowed – watered but not fed!).

+Charles Moore is a journalist.
+But, for many, he is a lot more than that.
+He is a former editor of The Daily Telegraph, The Sunday Telegraph and The Spectator.
+He still writes for these publications.
+He also does interviews on TV and radio and elsewhere.
 We have been exchanging good-natured emails with Charles Moore since October 2016 about speaking to us at Devonshire House.
-We think he is saying YES.
-Yes but not quite yet.
+He is happy for us to report that we think he is saying YES.
+Yes, but not quite yet.
 It is well known that he’s engaged in continuing/completing his biography of Margaret Thatcher and he does quote this as something he wants to get off his To Do list – as a priority.